LvdKooi/conditional/README.md

 # The Conditional Monad

-The Conditional Monad: Structuring Conditional Actions
+The Conditional: Structuring Conditional Actions In A Monadic Way

 **Author:** _Laurens van der Kooi_